-Vanes shape is one of the quickest and reliable ways to identify a vintage wind generator manufacturer.
-Shape alone however will not necessarily tell you the model or performance parameters.
+Vane shape is one of the quickest and reliable ways to identify a vintage wind generator manufacturer.
+In most cases however, vane shape will not tell you the model or performance parameters.
 If you are fortunate enough to have a vane that still retains the original graphics, you have a significant advantage and may not need this guide.
 On the other hand, vane graphics do not always indicate the manufacturer.
 Wind generators were sold by many distributors and tail vanes were widely used for advertising.
 Radio brands and hardware store names were common themes for wind generator tails.
-This article is an attempt to provide some guidelines for identifying the more common wind generators from the 1920’s thru the 1970’s using tail vane shape.
-There are likely many vane shapes that I don't have listed below and my descriptions are based on what I know today.
-I reserve the right to make future changes.
+This guide is my attempt to provide aid in identifying pre-REA wind generators using tail vane shape.
+There are likely many vane shapes that I don't have listed below and my descriptions are based on what I know today and I reserve the right to make future changes.
+The vane manuacturers are not listed in any particular order.
+If there is an order, it is the most common manufacturer to the least common.
+At some point, I will list them in alphabetical order.
+In the meantime, good luck finding yours.
 If you have information you would like to add or a vane not listed below, please contact me.
 You can see examples of many of these tail vanes at http://www.wincharger.com/index.php/resources/parts-suppliers under "Wind Charger Mike."

 Tail vanes 1-13 were manufactured by the Wincharger Corporation, Sioux City, Iowa between 1935 and 1982.

 1. Early (ca 1936) Wincharger 6V, single piece, 26-5/8” w X 9” h.
 Very similar to the Parmak Whirlwind (see vane #20).